 Richard (McDowell) buoys up the screen with his antagonism towards Gus and must have had A Clockwork Orange flashback in one particularly eyeball assaulting scene.
 Wokoma also shines as Elton’s sister, Helen, whose anti-social tendencies are softened by a burgeoningly sweet friendship with Richard based on mutual feelings of loneliness.
 As the series melts into a murderous cult ascension plot you will be so engaged with the cast that the lack of knee slapping laughs will hardly be a negative.

 Seeing ‘Pegg’ and ‘Frost’ on the billing is misleading because Truth Seekers is no Shaun of the Dead.
 Pegg (Mission Impossible) and his gloriously daft wig are but a cameo only (although welcome when on screen).
 Instead, think more Fringe meets a quintessentially British Most Haunted.
-A few threads are left open at the end (there’s barely time for the wonderful Kelly Macdonald to make herself known) which, given a second series, could take Truth Seekers into convoluted territory.
+A few threads are left open at the end (there’s barely time for the wonderful Kelly Macdonald (Puzzle) to make herself known) which, given a second series, could take Truth Seekers into convoluted territory.
 But for the 8 episodes we have, the truth is definitely out there for those willing to livestream it.

 Words by Mike Record